anexia/drf-multitokenauth/README.md

 Make sure to use at least `DRF 3.10` when using `Django 3.0` or newer.

+Releases prior to `2.0.0` where published as [django-rest-multitokenauth](https://pypi.org/project/django-rest-multitokenauth/).
+Newer releases are published as [drf-multitokenauth](https://pypi.org/project/drf-multitokenauth/).

+## Migrating from 1.x to 2.x

+1. Uninstall `django-rest-multitokenauth`
+2. Install `drf-multitokenauth`
+3. Run the migration SQL bellow:
+    ```
+    ALTER TABLE django_rest_multitokenauth_multitoken RENAME to drf_multitokenauth_multitoken;
+    UPDATE django_migrations SET app = 'drf_multitokenauth' WHERE app = 'django_rest_multitokenauth';
+    ```
+4. Run Django migrations

 ## Changelog / Releases

-All releases should be listed in the [releases tab on github](https://github.com/anexia-it/django-rest-multitokenauth/releases).
+All releases should be listed in the [releases tab on github](https://github.com/anexia/drf-multitokenauth/releases).

 See [CHANGELOG.md](CHANGELOG.md) for a more detailed listing.